 These updates include upgrading to the V3 of onions services.
 V2 services will still be able to run until the second half of next year, so there would have been no point for them to do this upgrade if they were planning an immediate exit.

-With a bit of patience, we will know if the FBI story is true, but in my opinion, Mitsuki12 is just hurt he wasn't part of the plan (or just didn't realise what the plan was), and he would like a slice of the cake or a bit of attention.
-I don't think anything will happen the 22th, but let's wait and see.
+With a bit of patience, we will know if the FBI story is true, but in my opinion, Mitsuki12 is just hurt he wasn't part of the plan (or just didn't realize what the plan was), and he would like a slice of the cake or a bit of attention.
+I don't think anything will happen on the 22nd, but let's wait and see.